AlgorithmiKee/notes/Software_Engineering/software-in-the-loop.md

 # Software in the Loop Test

 Consider embedded software running on a microcontroller (uC) that connects to multiple peripherals.
-In unit tests, we test the functionality of individual software components in virtual environments such as virtual machine or docker container.
+In unit tests, we test the individual software components (e.g. functions, classes) on the host computer without requiring the actual hardware (assuming hardware-dependent parts are replaced with mocks or stubs).

 In integration test, we would like to test the overall system or a subsystem to ensure components interact correctly.
 But how can we test the complete system without physical hardware?
-We need some virtual environment that does not only simulates the target uC, but also the topology and interaction between the uC and its peripherals.
-This is exactly the basic idea of **software-in-the-loop (SIL) testing**.
+We need a virtual environment that can execute the application code and emulate the behavior of the surrounding hardware and communication interfaces (e.g. sensors, actuators).This is exactly the basic idea of **software-in-the-loop (SIL) testing**.

 **CANoe** is a common tool for SIL testing.
 It allows building a simulation environment that mimics the structure and interfaces of the real system.